 - 12.1.
-A doctoral committee consists of at least six and at most eight members and is composed as follows: - a. the Rector Magnificus or a member of the Doctoral Examination Working Committee as chairperson; - b. the promotor; - c. at least four independent members, as described in 12.2; - d. possibly one or two extra (co)promotor(s); - e. possibly another extra member, which also includes an external adviser as referred to in Article 8 of these Regulations. - 12.2.
-All members have the task of assessing the doctoral dissertation and the propositions and acting as examiners during the doctoral defence ceremony.
-An independent member is not involved in the preparation of the doctoral dissertation.
-An independent member must be capable of reaching an independent judgement of the quality of the doctoral dissertation and the doctoral candidate without having any personal interest in this judgement and that of the other members of the doctoral committee. - 12.3.
-The members must be experts in the area of science of the doctoral dissertation or part of it.
+A doctoral committee consists of at least six and at most eight members and is composed as follows: - the Rector Magnificus or a member of the Doctoral Examination Working Committee as chairperson; - b. the promotor; - c. at least four independent members, as described in 12.2; - d. possibly one or two extra (co)promotor(s); - e. possibly another extra member, which also includes an external adviser as referred to in Article 8 of these Regulations. - 12.2.
+All members act as examiner during the doctoral defence ceremony and have the task of assessing the doctoral dissertation.
+An independent member has not been involved in the preparation of the doctoral dissertation.
+An independent member should be able to give an independent assessment of the quality of the doctoral dissertation and the doctoral candidate without having any personal stakes in the outcomes of the assessment and that of the other members of the doctoral committee. - 12.3.
+The expertise of the members in the field of science of the doctoral dissertation or part of it is required.
 This requirement does not apply to the chairperson. - 12.4.
-Close family members with an affinity up to and including the fourth degree or other persons who have such a relationship to the doctoral candidate that they cannot make an independent judgement will not be eligible to act as members of the doctoral committee. - 12.5.
+Close family members with an affinity up to and including the fourth degree or other persons with such a relationship to the doctoral candidate that they cannot make an independent judgement will not be eligible to act as members of the doctoral committee. - 12.5.
 At least three independent members will have ius promovendi at a Dutch or foreign university, of whom at least one must be employed at TU Delft as full professor and at least one at an institute for higher education other than TU Delft. - 12.6.
 The other members will be holders of a doctorate.
-The Board for Doctorates may depart from this in response to a substantiated request from the promotor. - 12.7.
-If the doctoral committee includes only one independent member who is employed at TU Delft as full professor, a TU Delft full professor must be added to the committee as a reserve member.
-If the doctoral committee consists of four independent members, a reserve member must be added to the committee, which reserve member does not have to be a full professor at TU Delft if the committee already has two independent members who have been appointed full professors at TU Delft.
-The reserve member must be available on-call until ten minutes before the time of the doctoral defence ceremony and will only be part of the committee if the aforementioned independent member is unable to take part in the doctoral defence ceremony.
-The reserve member is exempt from the assessment of the doctoral dissertation and the propositions, but must be sufficiently familiar with the doctoral dissertation and the propositions to act as an examiner.
+The Board for Doctorates may depart from this requirement in response to a substantiated request from the promotor. - 12.7.
+If the doctoral committee includes only one independent member who is employed at TU Delft as a full professor, another TU Delft full professor must be added to the committee as a back-up member.
+If the doctoral committee consists of four independent members, a back-up member must be added to the committee.
+The back-up committee member, does not have to be a full professor at TU Delft if the committee already has two independent members who have been appointed full professors at TU Delft.
+The back up committee member must be available on-call until ten minutes before the time of the doctoral defence ceremony and will only be part of the committee if the aforementioned independent member is unable to take part in the doctoral defence ceremony.
+The back up member is exempt from the assessment of the doctoral dissertation and the propositions, but must be sufficiently familiar with the doctoral dissertation and the propositions to act as an examiner.